zombor/Validator/README.md

   form_validator.valid?
 ```

+# Semantic Versioning

+This project conforms to [semver](http://semver.org/).

 # Contributing

 Have an improvement?
 Have an awesome rule you want included?
 Simple!

  1. Fork the repository
- 2. Create a branch off of the `develop` branch
+ 2. Create a branch off of the `master` branch
  3. Write specs for the change
  4. Add your change
- 5. Submit a pull request to merge against the `develop` branch
+ 5. Submit a pull request to merge against the `master` branch

 Don't change any version files or gemspec files in your change.